 \section{Abstract}

-Since the inception of the group testing problem in World War II, one of the prevailing assumptions in the probabilistic variant of the problem has been that individuals in the population are infected by a disease \textit{independently}.
-However, this assumption rarely holds in practice, as diseases typically spread through interactions between individuals and therefore cause infections to be correlated.
-Inspired by characteristics of COVID-19 and similar diseases, we consider an infection model over networks which generalizes the traditional i.i.d. model from probabilistic group testing.
-Under this infection model, we ask whether knowledge of the network structure can be leveraged to perform group testing more efficiently, focusing specifically on community-structured graphs drawn from the stochastic block model.
-We prove that when the network and infection parameters are conducive to ``strong community structure,'' our proposed adaptive, graph-aware algorithm outperforms the baseline binary splitting algorithm, and is even order-optimal in certain parameter regimes.
-We support our results with numerical simulations.
+Group testing was conceived during World War II to identify soldiers infected with syphilis using as few tests as possible, and it has attracted renewed interest during the COVID-19 pandemic.
+A long-standing assumption in the probabilistic variant of the group testing problem is that individuals are infected by the disease \textit{independently}.
+However, this assumption rarely holds in practice, as diseases often spread through interactions between individuals and therefore cause infections to be correlated.
+Inspired by characteristics of COVID-19 and other infectious diseases, we introduce an infection model over networks which generalizes the traditional i.i.d. model from probabilistic group testing.
+Under this model, we ask whether knowledge of the network structure can be leveraged to perform group testing more efficiently, focusing specifically on community-structured graphs drawn from the stochastic block model.
+We prove that a simple community-aware algorithm outperforms the baseline binary splitting algorithm when the model parameters are conducive to ``strong community structure.''
+Moreover, our novel lower bounds imply that the community-aware algorithm is order-optimal in certain parameter regimes.
+We extend our bounds to the noisy setting and support our results with numerical experiments.